 - Diner/Family Restaurant: Totally different story.
 The waiting staff are usually all female, for a start.
 If they're young, they're The Ditz, and possibly an aspiring actress as well.
 While not really that good at their job, being prone to spilling things and tripping over, they are willing to lend a friendly ear, occasionally give half-sensible advice and volunteer as a Girl of the Week or other temporary love interest.
 If a young waitress isn't The Ditz, then she's usually unpleasant and rude to her customers.
 The other type of waitress found in a diner is the bitter, middle aged matriarch who feels life has passed her by.
 She slams the food down on the table, intimidates the customers and acts as if she owns the place...and she's been working there for so long, she practically does.
 The fourth type is female, middle-aged (between 40 and 50), usually somewhat portly, cordial and maternal (...although she takes no shit from anyone) and knows all the regular visitors of the diner by name; she's seen it all, and has a philosophical view on life.
 If anyone should try to rob the diner, she may well beat the jerk with a broom, depending on the tone of the story.
 Usually married multiple times from a combination of divorce and widowhood, and her children are all grown up.

-- Coffee Shop: Staffed by teenagers/young adults (with a somewhat higher proportion of males than in diners) trying to fund their way through college.
+- Coffee Shop: Staffed by teenagers/young adults (with a somewhat higher proportion of males than in diners) trying to fund their way through college—or more recently, pay off student loans because having graduated college, they can't find work in their field.
 Use the obligatory coffee-speak ("Is that a grande mocha latte or a regular?"), annoying the protagonists in the process.
 One of the few types who are shown to have ambitions beyond the restaurant, and as a result, have an air of "I'm too good for this job."
 They exhibit a similar pretentious attitude to that of the exclusive restaurant waiter, but without the class.
 Or the moustache.

 - Bartender: The type who usually gets the most plot significance.
 World-weary and often a Deadpan Snarker, he nevertheless has a good heart and sound advice — and since he is constantly around people drowning their sorrows, he gets the chance to exercise his sagacity slightly more often than his female counterpart, the 'fourth type' of waitress.
 May show some level of control or authority over the protagonists as the keeper of their favourite watering hole.
 Since he's the one who's not drinking, it would perhaps make sense for him to be the clearest-headed in his milieu.